WELCOME TO MY

 perpetually under construction

 Maybe it was an early mid-life crisis1, maybe it was a loss of identity that came from suddenly decoupling with someone, maybe it was full on karmic body check that knocked me flat on my ass.
-I guess what it was, with the benifit of five years of hindsight, was a chance to introspect.
+I guess what it was, with the benifit of hindsight, was a chance to introspect.

 Why was my life like this?
 Why is my life like this?